oss-slu/python_tbe/python/README.md

 (Add your content here)

 ### Note on Test File Operations
 In the test_tbe_file_operations.py, the first part of the code, which includes the function def test_read_tbe_file_valid():, can be removed later if needed.
 Additionally, the files ebs_read_tbe.py and bdf_utils.py can also be removed if required.
+These files are copies of the original files.

 #### File Origin Information
 ###### Current Files: